-44.2.10.3 USART: RXBRK Flag Error in Asynchronous Mode
+41.3.10.3 USART: RXBRK Flag Error in Asynchronous Mode

-In receiver mode: when 2 characters are consecutive (without guard in between), the RXBRK is not taken into account; as a result the RXBRK flag is not enabled correctly and the frame error flag is set.
+In receiver mode, when there are two consecutive characters (without time guard in between), RXBRK is not taken into account.
+As a result, the RXBRK flag is not enabled correctly and the frame error flag is set

-Constraints on the Transmitter device connected to the AT91 USART receiver side:
+Constraints on the transmitter device connected to the SAM7X USART receiver side:

-The transmitter may use the timeguard feature or sent to 2 STOP conditions.
-Only one STOP condition is taken into account by the Receiver state machine, after this STOP condition as there is no valid data the receiver state machine will go in idle mode and will enable the RXBRK condition.
+The transmitter may use the timeguard feature or send two STOP conditions.
+Only one STOP condition is taken into account by the receiver state machine.
+After this STOP condition, as there is no valid data, the receiver state machine will go in idle mode and enable the RXBRK flag.

-44.2.10.4 USART: DCD is Active High instead of Low.
+41.3.10.4 USART: DCD is Active High instead of Low.

-The DCD signal is active at High level in the USART Modem Mode.
+The DCD signal is active at High level in the USART Modem Mode .